• Skip to primary navigation

 Notes

-• Depending on how long your beans have soaked and how old they are, you might need to add some extra water during the cooking process, so make sure to check and adjust as needed.
+• Depending on how long your beans have soaked and how old they are, you might need to add some extra water during the cooking process.
+Make sure to check and adjust as need be.

-• You can entirely skip the sauteeing process and add all your ingredients to one big pot just like you would make vegetable stock.
-Bring to a boil and simmer away until the beans are soft and creamy and the soup reduced to your liking.
-Smash a few beans against the side of the pot for extra creaminess, no pureeing the soup needed.
+• You can entirely skip the sautéing process and add all your ingredients to one big pot, just like you would make a vegetable stock.
+Bring to a boil, turn the heat to medium and simmer away until the beans are soft and creamy and the soup has reduced to your liking.
+For extra creaminess you can smash. few beans against the side of the pot, no pureeing the soup necessary here.

-• I suggest adding a small piece of Kombu to the beans to boost Iodine.
-Learn more on NutritionFacts.
+• Umami Flavor - for both flavor and to boost Iodine levels I suggest adding a small piece of dried Kombu to the beans at the beginning of cooking.
+Learn more on NutritionFacts.org

 Nutrition